awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 1. In the navigation pane, choose **Instances**\.

-1. Choose the DB instance that has the log file you want to watch, and then choose **Instance Actions | See Details**\.
+1. Choose the DB instance that has the log file you want to watch, and then choose **Instance Actions**, **See Details**\.

 1. Choose the **Recent Events & Logs** tab\.

 1. In the **Logs** pane, choose the **Watch** button next to the log you want to watch\.

+## Publishing Database Logs to Amazon CloudWatch Logs<a name="USER_LogAccess.Procedural.UploadtoCloudWatch"></a>

+In addition to viewing and downloading DB instance logs, you can also publish logs to Amazon CloudWatch Logs for real\-time analysis\.
+With CloudWatch Logs, you can perform real\-time analysis of the log data, and you can use CloudWatch to create alarms and view metrics\.
+You can use CloudWatch Logs store your log data in highly durable storage, which you can manage with the CloudWatch Logs Agent\.

+AWS retains log data published to CloudWatch Logs for an indefinite time period unless you specify a retention period\.
+For more information about setting a CloudWatch Log retention period, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html)\.

+ For more information about publishing database logs to CloudWatch Logs, see the following:

++ [[ERROR] BAD/MISSING LINK TEXT](USER_LogAccess.Concepts.MariaDB.md#USER_LogAccess.MariaDB.PublishtoCloudWatchLogs)

++ [[ERROR] BAD/MISSING LINK TEXT](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQLDB.PublishtoCloudWatchLogs)

++ [[ERROR] BAD/MISSING LINK TEXT](AuroraMySQL.Integrating.CloudWatch.md)

 ## Related Topics<a name="USER_LogAccess.related"></a>